Rabbits are designated a regional control animal pest. Landowners are responsible for the control of rabbits on their land.

 What is HBRC doing?

-The control of rabbits is managed under the Regional Pest Management Strategy 2013-2018.
+The control of rabbits is managed under the Regional Pest Management Strategy 2013-2018 (currently being reviewed and a proposed plan has been publicly consulted).
 The aim is to minimise any significant adverse effects of rabbits on economic well-being or the environment, by maintaining rabbit populations at or below Level 4 on the McLean Scale.
 Landowners support and assistance is needed to achieve this.

 What can you do?